rexresearch

 typically defined as the number of buds or "daughter cells"

 produced by an individual "mother cell" (7).
-Mother cells undergo
+Mother cells

-steady-state NAD<+> levels, increased gluconeogenesis and
+increase in steady-state NAD<+> levels, increased

-energy storage, and sterility resulting from the loss of silencing
+gluconeogenesis and energy storage, and sterility resulting from

-at telomeres and mating-type loci (8-13).
-An alternative measure
+the loss of silencing at telomeres and mating-type loci (8-13).

-of yeast life span, known as chronological aging, is the length of
+An alternative measure of yeast life span, known as

-time a population of non-dividing cells remains viable when
+non-dividing cells remains viable when deprived of nutrients

-deprived of nutrients (14).
-Increased chronological life span
+(14).
+Increased chronological life span correlates with

-overlap between replicative and chronological aging is currently
+between replicative and chronological aging is currently

 unclear.